prajeshy/dorker/README.md

 - Perform targeted searches by combining search terms with dorks
 - Open search results in your default web browser

+# Web Interface

+- You can also see the live website here : (Dorker)[https://sleet-leg-9855.typedream.app/dorker]

 ## Installation

 1. Clone the repository: